SamerAl-khateeb/MastodonDataCollection/README.md

 If you use any of the scripts provided or a modified version of them in your research, please cite the following article:

-Samer Al-khateeb.
-Dapping Into the Fediverse: Analyzing What's Trending on Mastodon Social.
-In: Thomson, R., Dancy, C., Pyke, A., (eds) Social, Cultural, and Behavioral Modeling.
+Al-khateeb, Samer.
+(2022).
+Dapping into the Fediverse: Analyzing What’s Trending on Mastodon Social.
+In: Thomson, R., Dancy, C., Pyke, A. (eds) Social, Cultural, and Behavioral Modeling.
 SBP-BRiMS 2022.
-Lecture Notes in Computer Science(),.
-Springer, Cham.
+Lecture Notes in Computer Science, vol 13558.
+Springer, Cham. https://doi.org/10.1007/978-3-031-17114-7_10